-Family Support -- the concept of caring for children by strengthening and supporting their families – was conceived of by Chicago’s Bernice Weissbourd, a leading scholar in the field of child development.
+The concept of caring for children by strengthening and supporting their families – was championed by Chicago’s Bernice Weissbourd, a leading scholar in the field of early child development.
 Working with colleagues at the University of Chicago's School of Social Service in the 1970's, Ms. Weissbourd became convinced that family support was an idea whose time had come and took the lead.

-Today, there are 7 Family Focus direct service centers throughout Greater Chicago where we provide holistic family support services to about 20,000 individuals annually, including parents and children enrolled in center programming and individuals through outreach, short-term, and crisis services.
+Today, there are seven Family Focus direct service centers throughout Greater Chicago.
+Last year, we provided holistic family support services to 18,000 individuals, including parents and children enrolled in center programming and individuals through outreach, home visits, crisis services and educational programs.